RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

 ^[Top](#top) ^^[Gen4](#g4top)

 👉 **TODO** If the password is not default, Tag doesn't get identified correctly by latest Proxmark3 client (it might get mislabeled as MFC Gen2/CUID, Gen3/APDU or NTAG21x Modifiable, depending on configured UID/ATQA/SAK/ATS)

+👉 **TODO** Using C6 command can change config due to a bug in some cards.
+CC should be used instead.

 ```
 hf 14a info